-Research activity covers a range of important contemporary issues which include corporate reporting; auditing; corporate governance, history and finance as well as energy and environmental economics; economics of banking and finance; labour economics; regional and urban economics; and behavioural economics.
+Our research focuses on all aspects of contemporary management, aiming to enhance quality of life and find new and creative ways of managing across all sectors of the economy including corporate reporting; auditing; corporate governance, history and finance as well as energy and environmental economics; economics of banking and finance; labour economics; regional and urban economics; and behavioural economics.

 We are also leaders in retail planning policy, town centre and place regeneration, branding, strategy and internationalisation, and community retail enterprises.
 We have significant strengths in social marketing research, specifically tobacco control, alcohol policy, health marketing, branding and packaging of harmful products, social campaign effectiveness.